Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Mathematical derivation of the power factor for the CEMS harvester

 \subsubsection{The average wind}

-Another useful intuition comes from considering the average velocity combining the extruded wind with the wind emitted out the back of the harvester.
+Another useful intuition comes from considering the average velocity after hypothetically re-combining the extruded wind with the wind emitted out the back of the harvester into one homogenous flow.
 The merged total cross-sectional area conserving power and flux is

-The interpretation of the artificial $\beta_{homogeneous}$ is analgous to the homogeneous-by-definition $\beta_{betz}$.
-When $\beta_{cems}$ ranges from 0 to 1, the corresponding $\beta_{homogeneous}$ ranges from $\sqrt{1/3}$ to 1.
-Since $\beta_{homogeneous}$ can never reach zero, the spread of the expansion downwind is finite, while the expansion becomes infinite for the Betz harvester as the output velocity can approach zero.
-Unlike the Betz system, there is a finite lower bound on the velocity downwind.
+The interpretation of the artificial $\beta_{homogeneous}$ is analogous to the homogeneous-by-definition $\beta_{betz}$.
+For a better comparison, the power curves in Figure \ref{fig:keyresult} are replotted in Figure \ref{fig:powerhomogeneous} using these homogeneous values on the x-axis.
+While $\beta_{cems}$ ranges from 0 to 1, the corresponding $\beta_{homogeneous}$ ranges from $\sqrt{1/3}$ to 1.
+Thus in Figure \ref{fig:powerhomogeneous}, the orange CEMS line cannot reach below $\beta_{homogeneous}=\sqrt{1/3}$.

-The power curves in Figure \ref{fig:keyresult} are replotted in Figure \ref{fig:powerhomogeneous} using these homogeneous values on the x-axis.
-In that Figure, the orange line cannot reach below $\beta_{homogeneous}=\sqrt{1/3}$ since that is the lowest average output velocity in the CEMS.
+Since $\beta_{homogeneous}$ can never reach zero, the average downstream velocity in never zero, and so the areal spread of slowed wind downwind is finite.
+In contrast in the Betz model, the down wind velocity can approach zero and so to conserve mass flux the slowed wind field expands laterally to infinity.
+That is, in the Betz model, all the wind in the world stops!